-The Alpine ’20 takes the best from the SU-Competition ’20 and the SU ’20 platforms, with the added performance increase with the PF unique deflector hole and Fins, but specifically tailored for high alpine jumps.
+The Alpine ’21 takes the best from the SU-Competition ’21 and the SU ’21 platforms, with the added performance increase with the PF unique deflector hole and fins, but specifically tailored for high alpine BASE jumps.

-When using our unique Ultra/Ultra Light material, creating the lightest big surface suit ever.
+When using our unique Ultra/Ultra Light material, the suit can be created as lightest big surface suit, depending on the options and addons included.

-It has 10 custom storage pockets all over the suit, allowing the transport of large amounts of ropes, clothing and additional climbing gear.
-The suit has the new ’20 modded airlocks for max pressurization, and extra large inlets to allow fast pressurization at higher altitudes.
+It has 10 custom storage pockets all over the suit which where updated from last year, allowing better and more stable transport of large amounts of ropes, clothing and additional climbing gear.

-Contact us for fine customization of your Alpine’20 platform to suit your jumping style needs!
+Contact us for fine customization of your Alpine’21 platform to suit your jumping style needs!

 |Europe (ex.
 VAT)||USA|